Primary

 Stand holding a barbell behind your back with palms facing away.
 Let the bar roll down to your fingertips, then curl it back up by flexing your wrists and closing your fingers.
 Keep your body still—only your wrists and fingers should move.

-Want Behind-the-Back Barbell Wrist Curl in your program?
+See where Behind-the-Back Barbell Wrist Curl fits in your weekly plan

 Stand with feet shoulder-width apart, holding a barbell behind your back with palms facing away.